 Corruption in Morocco: Condemned in Theory, Condoned in Practice

-One fact about Moroccans is that they are well versed in philosophy and theory.
+New York - One fact about Moroccans is that they are well versed in philosophy and theory.
 They agree to disagree; well, some of them.
 The other fact about Moroccans is that they are well immersed in passivity.
 They take no action and fail to implement any theory; well, most of them.

 They love to hate corruption, and they lecture each other on the atrocities, calamitous effects of this scourge.
 Yet, they hate to assume responsibility and never take the initiative to eradicate the root causes of this monstrous social cancer that has spread like a worm and has become multi- dimensional.
 Probably, they lack the will and perseverance to keep the momentum alive; or simply because they are participating in some sort of a corrupted practice.
 A hidden culture and an unspoken conventional wisdom that is heard only behind the scenes.